segmentio/segment-docs/src/engage/audiences/recommendation-audiences.md

 title: Recommendation Audiences
 plan: engage-foundations
 ---
-Recommendation Audiences lets you select a parameter and then build an audience of the people that are most likely to engage with it.
-Segment optimized the personalized recommendations built by Recommendation Audiences for user-based commerce, media, and content affinity use cases.
+Recommendation Audiences lets you select an item in your catalog and then build an audience of the people that are most likely to engage with it.
+You can optimize the personalized recommendations built by Recommendation Audiences for user-based commerce, media, and content affinity use cases.

 You can use Recommendation Audiences to power the following common marketing campaigns: